A photojournalist is a visual storyteller. And as such, we tell stories with a series of photos and one photo at a time.

 "Essdras, THANK YOU SO MUCH for today's street photography workshop.
 I learned more today than I have in almost anything other workshop or class I've been a part of.
 Your eye and attention to details are really amazing.
 My body is a little sore and tired, but my mind is racing with all of the things you said and talked about.
 I hope you will be doing more workshops in the future." ~ Fred

 Remember, this is a workshop to deepen your understanding of street photography so that you will come back from your travels with unusual iconic images to share with your family and friends.

-The workshop will begin with a 40-minute presentation on street photography technique, followed by a 3.5 hour walk around the Lincoln, Korea, and Vietnam memorials during which Mr. Suarez will work with each client individually in capturing unusual and artistically composed images.
+The workshop will begin with a 40-minute presentation on street photography technique, followed by a 3.5 hour walk around the National Gallery of Art East Building during which Mr. Suarez will work with each client individually in capturing unusual and artistically composed images.

 Essdras M Suarez is a Pulitzer Prize-winner photographer based in Alexandria, VA and has had his images published in National Geographic, Time Magazine, NY Times, the Washington Post and many other publications.

 He was a staff photographer at the Boston Globe until 2014.
 While there, he received national and international accolades for his coverage of stories such as the Boston Bombing Marathon, which earned him to share in the 2013 Spot News Pulitzer.
 He also covered national stories such as Newtown Massacre, Tsunami aftermath, and Columbine Shooting where he earned his first Pulitzer.
 He is also well known and awarded for his portrait and travel photography.

 Early in his career as a photojournalist Suarez was well known as one of Nikon Legends.
 He is also a USDOS expert speaker in Photojournalism specializing in Latin America and he has worked in over 50 countries.
 He currently teaches photo workshops nationally and internationally with regular monthly workshops in Cuba from Nov-May.